The Ultimate Guide to Audience Data 2021

 The most common form of such tracking is cookie tracking.
 Cookies are small text files that save user-specific data in your browser.
 They contain relevant information about users – like the time at which they visited a certain website, what actions they take, what products they check out, what is their average time spent on your website, what made them land on your website, and so on.

 This crucial information based on your visitors’ varied online activities is then used to create user-friendly experiences, to target advertisements and to segment audiences.

 There are various kinds of audience data, like:

-- Lead and address data: Crucial contact information that is needed to get the message delivered
+- Lead and address data: Crucial contact information that is needed to get the message delivered to the right audience.

-- Political and voter data: Often used by political parties and reflects the alignment of users towards certain political parties
+- Political and voter data: Often used by political parties and reflects the alignment of users towards certain political parties.

 - TV consumption data: Illustrates what TV channels do users watch, what is the average duration they watch TV for, and so on.